soodoshll/hidet/rfcs/0003-auto-parallelization.md

-Currently, we mainly consider 1D partitioning, which corresponds to single-machine-multiple-GPU settings, so we will provide an API to create a tensor sharding specification by merely specifying which dimention to be sharded.
+Currently, we mainly consider 1D partitioning, which corresponds to single-machine-multiple-GPU settings, so we will provide an API to create a tensor sharding specification by merely specifying which dimension to be sharded.

 ### Operator Sharding Specification